 UK cancer statistics

-Find the latest cancer statistics for the UK, including incidence, mortality, survival rate and preventability.
+Find the latest cancer statistics for the UK, including incidence and mortality, and how to prevent cancer.
 1 in 2 people in the UK will be diagnosed with cancer in their lifetime.

 On this page

-Although there are very subtle differences, ‘incidence’ and ‘cases’ both broadly mean the same thing, and refer to the total recorded numbers.
-Prevalence refers to the proportion of a population who, in this case, have cancer over a specified period of time.
+Although there are very subtle differences, “incidence” and “cases” broadly mean the same thing, and refer to the total recorded numbers.
+Prevalence refers to the proportion of a population who have cancer over a specified period of time.

 Cancer incidence | Cancer mortality | |